PWhiddy/more-writing/_posts/2022-07-20-Jax-Sprite-Particles.md

   return sparse.BCOO((data, indices), shape=out_dims)
 ```

-Create an array of these sprites at each posisiton, then trigger them all to rasterized onto a single image array by calling "sum".
+Create an array of these sprites at each posisiton, then trigger them all to be rasterized onto a single image array by calling "sum".
 JIT to make it fast.